-See diagrams below of a good pump selection vs a poor pump selection to fully illustrate this point:
+See diagrams below of a good centrifugal pump selection vs a poor pump selection to fully illustrate this point:

 How we can help you?

-this service includes vibration analysis, cavitation checks, bearing conditions, temperature and speed measurements with detailed reports of findings and recommendations.
+We also offer Pump Health Checks such as Pump Laser alignment and Condition Monitoring; these services includes vibration analysis, cavitation checks, bearing conditions, temperature and speed measurements with detailed reports of findings and recommendations.

-You can also access our Pump Selection Tool => the Flowselex Portal – it is an on-line Pump Sizing and Selection Program designed for clients to use and view pump performance curves and GA drawings when required.
+You can also avail of our Pump Selection Tool => the Flowselex Portal – it is an on-line Pump Sizing and Selection Program designed for clients to use and view pump performance curves and GA drawings when required.

 Contact our Pump Specialists: